jpasquet/Photoz/README.md

 # Photoz
-After acceptance of the paper, the code will be uploaded.
+After acceptance of the paper, the code will be released.